emaadmanzoor/racheesingh.github.com/index.md

 ---
 {% include JB/setup %}

+This blog is made using Jekyll Bootstrap and Github Pages.
 Complete usage and documentation available at: [Jekyll Bootstrap](http://jekyllbootstrap.com)

 ## About Me